Nora Burden

 Burden studied painting at the S.A.
 School of Arts and Crafts and began working as a stained glass artist for A. E. Clarkson Ltd., an old established Adelaide glass firm, which was then on Rundle Street.

 She served as tutor and mentor to South Australian stained glass artist Vanessa Smith née Lambe (1917–2005), whose work adorns many Anglican churches in South Australia.
 She worked for a time in Sydney and Melbourne before returning to Adelaide.
 She served as Art Mistress at Annesley College.

 Burden married Dimiter Petroff (25 March 1915 – 28 January 1997) on 30 April 1954; they had no children.
+She was an aunt of painter Helen "Penny" Dowie (born 3 August 1948).